Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Outline of the Proof

-where $\delta$ can be made arbitrarily small by choosing a small enough $\alpha$ (and sufficiently large $\ell$).
 The foregoing is an upper bound on the fraction of bit-channels that are not yet sufficiently polarized after $m$ polarization steps.
 Later, we will also provide a simple bound on the fraction ${\mathbb P}\{Z_m \ge 1-\Pe \ell^{-m}\}$ of bit-channels that are polarized to the useless state.
 Note that if we transmit information only on those bit-channels whose erasure probability is at most $\Pe/n$, then a~straightforward union-bound argument shows that the overall probability of error under successive-cancel\-lation decoding is at most $\Pe$.
 In essence, the bound in \eq{eq:outlinefin} implies that the fraction of such ``good'' bit-channels is at least $I(W) - O\bigl(\ell^{-m/(2+\delta)}\bigr)$.
-Since the block length $n$ is $\ell^m$, this means that the gap to capacity scales roughly as \smash{$n^{-1/(2+\delta)}$}, which is the desired scaling law.
+Since the block length $n$ is $\ell^m$, this means that the gap to capacity scales roughly as \smash{$n^{-1/(2+\delta)}$}, which is the desired scaling law. \Lref{lemma:step1} captures the above discussed argument.